Sales Operations vs Sales Enablement: Everything You Need to Know

 What is Sales Operations?

 All of the actions and processes utilised by sales departments to assist them close deals are referred to as sales operations.
-It's a deliberately broad term because it can refer to a variety of things, including sales techniques, sales training, CRM setup and maintenance, sales metrics tracking, quota management, and staff incentives, among other things.
+It's a deliberately broad term because it can refer to a variety of things, including sales techniques, sales training (including implementing tools like Gong or Chorus), CRM setup and maintenance, sales metrics tracking, quota management, and staff incentives, among other things.

 Dedicated sales managers are frequently employed by businesses.
 A sales operations manager, rather than focusing on managing sales agents and directing them through interactions with prospects, is responsible for ensuring that everyday operational tasks operate smoothly and efficiently.